 Memorable Manitobans: Kathleen Moore “Kay” Gimpel (1914-2009)

-After the war, she married resistance fighter Charles Gimpel (1913-1973), who she had met through her wartime work, and they subsequently had two sons.
+She met Charles Gimpel (1913-1973), a Free French cavalry officer, resistance fighter and concentration camp survivor, when she was working for the SOE at 1 Dorset Square in London.
+In 1946, they married and had two sons, René Gimpel and Charles Gimpel.
 They, along with Charles' brother Peter, operated the art gallery Gimpel Fils in London.
 The gallery was one of the first to feature Inuit art in a London exhibition in 1953.

 She died at Chelsea, London, England on 19 March 2009.